nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 ### Completed
 - ~~bug: during gameplay, titlebar cuts off the gameview http://i.imgur.com/laMOjtR.png~~ 8727c7ef7610d6c83e2415356c1f42b7fa9d9409
 - ~~bug: quit the app with one of the other categories selected, then relaunch and select the library, the sidebar is blank. also, quit the app with homebrew selected, relaunch and select the library (it will be blank) but also switch back to homebrew and then it will also be blank.~~ 6b68879224f0fd89beda8e19a3c7895b6878bd9e
+- ~~bug: if you have scrollbars and translucency on, the scollbar persists briefly during transition from library to another category.~~ 457728470ad64b48fc23fe9eaed9169f22f9a511
+- ~~bug: scrollbars look wide instead of thin when system translucency is on http://i.imgur.com/ETZhyok.png~~ 457728470ad64b48fc23fe9eaed9169f22f9a511
+- ~~bug: game scanner view doesn't pop up when there are import issues to resolve.~~ 09dfe478e58e00c5e099bb9c6b98a4f2346d8f34
 - ~~crash: happens when exiting a game in the main window. steps to reproduce: load a game, quit the game, load it again, quit it again and you should eventually get the crash: https://gist.github.com/anonymous/d5eb58b3649121cdc382 & https://gist.github.com/anonymous/da02a16b906f5a1f0b5a - robotoad able to replicate.
 Crash is related to autolayout with the solution being to disable autolayout for OELibraryGamesViewController.xib and manually layout the game scanner view.~~ 6cd03fb6d22b20f42a955855e32ed1f976b27fd1
 - ~~use one of those fancy special effects views in the sidebar~~ b5072f2d90a75bc531e019c50dfb131c2369bb7c
 - ~~animate showing / hiding screenshots, featured games, save states~~ 91e4da8ebd944c3089da5c666c3bc4f8cd937156 && 0460901683a89d67848beecfa10dc2c3bdb2c4c8